Thegennok/bug-o-meter/README.md

  while : ; do python bugzilla-collect.py 2014-06-21 2014-06-22 > bugs.json.tmp && mv bugs.json.tmp bugs.json ; sleep 60; done
 ```

-You have to put the adresse of bugs.json on line 42 of index.html (you may have to protect of CORS).
+You have to put the adress of bugs.json on line 42 of index.html (you may have to protect of CORS).

 It's all done !